North East cultural highlights for 2026

 Herbert Smith Freehills Kramer Portrait Award 2025 and Exploring Identity | 28 March – 5 September 2026 | admission charges apply

+The Laing Art Gallery will show the National Portrait Gallery’s celebrated painting competition, the Herbert Smith Freehills Kramer Portrait Award 2025, now in its 43rd year.
 The exhibition will be shown alongside Exploring Identity, a portraiture exhibition curated from North East Museums’ art collections that provides historical context to the Portrait Award.

 Exploring Identity brings together some of the finest portraits from the Laing, Shipley, and Hatton Gallery collections.
 Highlights from the collections include works by Francis Bacon, Christina Robertson, Frederic Leighton, John Lavery, Harold Knight, and Arthur Hughes.
 Also represented are some of the North East’s most famous artists including Norman Cornish, Robert Jobling, and Harry Thubron.

-In this exhibition, portraits are so much more than just a physical likeness of a person – they are an embodiment of who that person is, their personal experiences, and their hopes for the future.
+In this exhibition, portraits are so much more than just a physical likeness of a person—they are an embodiment of who that person is, their personal experiences, and their hopes for the future.

 Sublime Landscapes | 20 December 2025 – 5 December 2026 | free entry